Kristin Dykstra Distinguished Scholar in Residence

 Kristin Dykstra writes about people, places, and culture, with a special interest in motions and intersections amongst the Americas.
 Much of her research is interdisciplinary.
 Some publications are scholarly, while others are works of literary translation or creative writing.

-Dykstra’s recent scholarly pieces examine contemporary writing from the United States and neighboring nations.
+Dykstra’s first full-length book of poetry, Dissonance, won the Phoenix Emerging Poets Prize and is forthcoming from the University of Chicago Press in early 2025.
 She is currently finishing a chapter, “Elemental Mind Salt,” for a book forthcoming in the Under Discussion Series from the U of Michigan Press.
-Dykstra’s chapter on Cuba’s lyric imaginary, 1959-1989, is forthcoming in the Cambridge History of Cuban Literature (2024).
+Dykstra’s chapter on Cuba’s lyric imaginary, 1959-1989, appears in the Cambridge History of Cuban Literature (2024).
 “EXCUSE ME MR. BORZUTZKY / If,” a chapter on Daniel Borzutzky appeared in American Poets in the Twenty-First Century: Poetics of Social Engagement (Wesleyan University Press).
 Dykstra’s chapter on Soleida Ríos, “Triumphs of Verticality / Horizontal Reactivations: Forces at Work in and Around Soleida Ríos’ Elegy for Angel Escobar,” was published in n La futuridad del naufragio: Orígenes, estelas y derivas (2019).

 Dykstra has translated works by numerous authors, often writing critical introductions to pair with the creative material.
+The Star-Spangled Brand, by Marcelo Morales (Cuba), is forthcoming in 2025 from Veliz Books.
 The Lady of Elche, her translation of a book by Amanda Berenguer (Uruguay), was published by Veliz Books in 2023.
 In the same year, 13 Moons 13, Dykstra’s translation of a book by Vermont-based writer Tina Escaja, won a Gold Medal for translation from the International Latino Book Awards.

 Dykstra’s own recent poems have appeared in numerous magazines.
 Her essay, “Ensenada,” appeared in Rialta, co-translated to the Spanish.